margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I could not believe in myself.
 I hated playing music.

+And then...something came to life inside me.
-And then...my prayer I said for myself - "Yes, I can" worked.
+My prayer I said for myself - "Yes, I can; Yes, We can" worked.
 I picked up my guitar, and I played a little tune.
 It felt so good to feel at home within my heart.
 It felt so good to feel able and free.